Code-Institute-Submissions/MFBuckley-front-end-milestone-project/README.md

 Users should be able to see whats on when how much it costs and book a ticket for an event at the theater.

 ## Features
+Webpage Layout:
+- Fixed header containing title and navigation bar.
+Background colour is #70ae98 and the writing is black Roboto font of weight 100.
+- The logo is a night image of the skyline of Frankfurt/Main.
+- Event section: 15 events with an image and description inline along with a 'book now' button under the description.
+Descriptions are coloured white.
+- A google map plus address, telephone and email address in block format as contact details.
+- A youtube video of a rock band as an upcoming event.
+- Full width footer with clickable social media icons.
+Background colour is #70ae98 with the icons styled in colour #2a2a2a.
+- Background colour between header and footer is #2a2a2a.
+- Font used throughout is Roboto.

 ### Existing Features
 - Simple general layout and typography.